qiulimao/pyspider/docs/tutorial/AJAX-and-more-HTTP.md

 [AJAX] is short for asynchronous JavaScript + XML.
 AJAX is using existing standards to update parts of a web page without loading the whole page.
 A common usage of AJAX is loading [JSON] data and render to HTML on the client side.

-You may find elements missing in HTML fetched by pyspider or [wget](https://www.gnu.org/software/wget/).
+You may find elements missing in HTML fetched by weblocust or [wget](https://www.gnu.org/software/wget/).
 When you open it in browser some elements appear after page loaded with(maybe not) a 'loading' animation or words.
 For example, we want to scrape all channels of Dota 2 from [http://www.twitch.tv/directory/game/Dota%202](http://www.twitch.tv/directory/game/Dota%202)

 ![twitch](../imgs/twitch.png)